tubaplayerdis/Tubabot/README.md

-#Tubabot
+# Tubabot
+offical respitory of Tubabot,

 couple things to consider

-this code does not work out of the box, you will need to use these commands to install certain packages for certain commands after installing node.js and making a node project, using npm init
+This code does not work out of the box, you will need to use these commands to install certain packages for certain commands after installing node.js and making a node project, using npm init

 1 text to ascii use npm i figlet